-- Each applicant organization must be a nonprofit academic or research institution, including domestic and non-US nonprofit organizations, domestic and non-US public/private academic universities or institutions of higher learning (including colleges, universities, medical schools, and other related academic research institutions); certain qualified governmental agencies with active biomedical research programs may also apply. - 2.
-All proposed research projects must be led by a Principal Investigator (PI) who holds a doctorate (e.g., Ph.D., M.D., Psy.D., Au.D.) or related research doctoral degree.
-Pls must be either an independent

-- investigator or a postdoctoral fellow.
-Pls must be selected by and identified by the applicant organization. - 3.
+- 1. Each applicant's organization must be a nonprofit academic or research institution, including domestic and non-US nonprofit organizations, domestic and non-US public/private academic universities or institutions of higher learning (including colleges, universities, medical schools, and other related academic research institutions); certain qualified governmental agencies with active biomedical research programs may also apply. - 2.
+All proposed research projects must be led by a Principal Investigator (PI) who holds a doctorate (e.g., Ph.D., M.D., Psy.D., Au.D.) or related research doctorate degree.
+PIs must be either an independent investigator or a postdoctoral fellow.
+PIs on postdoctoral grants must have a doctoral degree by July 1, 2025, when award decisions are made.
+PIs must be selected by and identified by the applicant organization. - 3.
 Institutions can submit more than one proposal, but each proposal must be led by a unique PI. - 4.
-For purposes of this Request for Proposals (RFP), a "postdoctoral fellow" is an individual whose doctoral degree (Ph.D., M.D., Psy.D., Au.D., or an equivalent degree) is conferred by July 1, 2023, and who is engaged in a temporary period of mentored research for the purpose of acquiring the professional skills needed to pursue a career path of their choosing.
-Applicant organizations applying for projects led by postdoctoral fellows may not request more than US\$100,000 per year in project costs for up to two (2) years, for a maximum, aggregate amount of US\$200,000 over the time period.
+For purposes of this Request for Proposals (RFP), a "postdoctoral fellow" is an individual whose doctoral degree (Ph.D., M.D., Psy.D., Au.D., or an equivalent degree) is conferred by July 1, 2025, and who is engaged in a temporary period of mentored research for the purpose of acquiring the professional skills needed to pursue a career path of their choosing.